Linen-dev/linen.dev/apps/push_service/README.md

 ```

 5. Based on who has subscribed to the channel id it broadcasts to all the clients that are connected to it
-6. Client recieves the new message and rerenders the new element in channel or inbox.
+6. Client receives the new message and rerenders the new element in channel or inbox.